-A contractor, who is present on school grounds in violation of this policy, and without a valid and approved exemption commits a third-degree felony under F.S.
+A contractor, who is present on school grounds in violation of this policy, and without a valid and approved exemption, commits a third-degree felony under F.S.
 1012.32 punishable as provided in F.S.
 775.082 or 775.083.

-Lindsey Hopkins Technical College also adheres to School Board Policy 8711 - Surveillance Systems.
-Said policy authorizes Lindsey Hopkins Technical College to implement surveillance systems to monitor safety throughout its campuses.
+School Board Policy 7440.01 - Video Surveillance, authorizes Lindsey Hopkins Technical College to implement surveillance systems to monitor safety throughout its campuses.